 - Recurrent fever in children (three or more episodes of fever in a six-month period, with no apparent causative illness) can be a symptom of a few different illnesses, such as PFAPA (periodic fever, aphthous ulcers, pharyngitis, and adenopathy) syndrome, cyclic neutropenia, Epstein-Barr virus (EBV) infection, and others.
 See your child's pediatrician if fevers are recurrent.

 - Recurrent, persistent, or chronic fever in adults may accompany immune-deficient fever of unknown origin (FUO), also known as neutropenic FUO, and HIV-associated FUO, as well as many other infectious conditions.
 Adults should see their doctors if they develop a recurrent fever.

 How do health care professionals diagnose a fever?

-- Along with having generalized symptoms of a fever, taking one's temperature with a thermometer can confirm the diagnosis of a fever.
+- Along with having generalized symptoms of fever, taking one's temperature with a thermometer can confirm the diagnosis of a fever.
 A temperature greater than 100.4 F in adults or children is considered a fever.

 How should someone take a temperature for fever?

 Digital thermometers can be used to measure rectal, oral, or axillary (under the armpit) temperatures.
-The American Academy of Pediatrics does not recommend use of mercury thermometers (glass), and they encourage parents to remove mercury thermometers from their households to prevent accidental exposure to this toxin.
+The American Academy of Pediatrics does not recommend the use of mercury thermometers (glass), and they encourage parents to remove mercury thermometers from their households to prevent accidental exposure to this toxin.